List of characters in mythology novels by Rick Riordan: Samirah al-Abbas

-Samirah (Sam) al-Abbas Bint Loki is a Valkyrie and daughter of Loki who selects Magnus as an einherji under Odin's order.
+Samirah "Sam" al-Abbas Bint Loki is a Valkyrie and daughter of Loki who selects Magnus as an einherji under Odin's order.
 She is an Arab American who normally wears her Valkyrie armor and a green hijab, which doubles as camouflage.
 She leads a double life as both a Valkyrie and a normal high schooler.
 She does not worship the Norse gods as she is Muslim and believes in Allah.
 Her family is from Baghdad, but has been raised by her grandparents in Dorchester since the death of her mother.
 Sam's family already had a long history with the Vikings, even before her mother met Loki; Ahmad ibn Fadlan, a historian and envoy of the Abbasid Caliph to the Kievan Rus', is one of Sam's ancestors, and the Varangians have since intermarried with Sam's family.
 The Norse also distrust her for being Loki's daughter.
 Sam is married to her childhood crush, Amir Fadlan, who works in a falafel shop.

-In The Sword of Summer, Sam is expelled from Valhalla when her video of Magnus' Heroic death is edited by Gunilla, but later joins Magnus, Blitz, and Hearth in stopping Fenris Wolf from breaking free.
+In The Sword of Summer, Sam is expelled from Valhalla when her video of Magnus' heroic death is edited by Gunilla, but later joins Magnus, Blitz, and Hearth in stopping Fenris Wolf from breaking free.
 She is eventually reinstated as Valkyrie and gets another job as Odin's personal aide.
 In The Hammer of Thor, Sam is unwillingly betrothed by Loki to Thrym in exchange for Mjolnir; in reality, Loki wants the Skofnung, with which he can finally free himself.
-Sam is then given a task by Odin to head towards Scandinavia and personally imprison Loki back before he is able to invade Midgard and eventually Asgard.
+Sam is then given a task by Odin to head toward Scandinavia and personally imprison Loki back before he is able to invade Midgard and eventually Asgard.
 In The Ship of the Dead, Sam participates in the quest to stop the Naglfar from sailing in Niflheim and has sufficiently trained with Alex enough that she is immune to Loki's influence.
 The quest is challenging for her not only because of its danger, but also because she is fasting for Ramadan.

-As a fighter, Sam wields a Valkyrie axe or dagger.
-She has also inherited her father's ability to shapeshift into animals, but doing so makes her uncomfortable, as it causes her to become more like her father.
+As a fighter, Sam wields a Valkyrie ax, spear of light, or dagger.
+She has also inherited her father's ability to shapeshift into animals, but doing so makes her uncomfortable, as it causes her to become more like Loki.
 Sam wants to become a pilot and enjoys being a Valkyrie because it affords her a chance to fly (albeit through levitation, not piloting).